JuliaAstro/PhotometricFilters.jl/README.md

 ## Installation

 This package is not yet registered.
-Ovne can install the most recent version from GitHub using
+One can install the most recent version from GitHub using

 ```julia
 import Pkg